ds-kenwatanabe/sql_project_data_job_analysis/README.md

 * The analysis for Brazil was somewhat different than the worldwide one, focusing more on the salary/skill relationship instead of the companies, diversifying the results and showing different ways to analyze data.

 The project was based on Luke Barousse's project, check out his [site](https://www.lukebarousse.com/sql).
+You can dowload the dataset files directly from his site and load them into PostgreSQL using the files: [sql_load](/sql_load/)

 ## Background
 The project used a larger dataset of real-world data science job postings from 2023.